bidursapkota00/wordpress/README.md

 16. Clear out Widgets
     You should now have a blank WordPress set up and ready for you to start building your site.

-# CMS and WordPress Questions - Answers
+**Old Question:**

-## Question 1: What is difference between WordPress theme and template?
-Write the steps to add and edit pages in WordPress.
+**What is difference between WordPress theme and template?
+Write the steps to add and edit pages in WordPress.**

-### Difference between WordPress Theme and Template

 **WordPress Theme:**

 - A complete package that controls the entire look, feel, and functionality of a website
 - Contains multiple template files, stylesheets, JavaScript files, and images
-- Defines the overall design and layout of the entire website
+- Contains all the design elements including colors, fonts, layouts, and overall appearance
-- Can be changed without losing content
+- A theme is made up of several templates working together
-- Examples: Twenty Twenty-Four, Astra, Divi
+- Example: Twenty Twenty-Four, Astra

 **WordPress Template:**